dev-raman05/dev-raman05/README.md

 - 👋 Hi, I’m @dev-raman05 from India.
 - ⚙️ I am currently a student of Mechanical Engineering at IIT Guwahati.
-- 👀 I’m interested in exploring the design, analysis, and optimization of aircraft and spacecraft, including aerodynamics, propulsion, and structural integrity.
+- 👀 I’m interested in exploring data and processing information.
-- 🌱 I’m currently learning Machine Learning and Deep Learning.
+- 🌱 I’m currently learning Machine Learning and Deep Learning for data analysis.
-- 💞️ I’m working on projects amalgamating these two fields.
+- 💞️ I’m working on projects in these fields that can bring in great change.
 - 📫 You can reach me via LinkedIn or email.
 - ⚡ Fun fact: I am a good photographer and love dramatics.